processing/p5.js/developer_docs/README.md

 $ npm run lint:fix
 ```

 Sticking with the established project style is usually preferable, but [occasionally](https://github.com/processing/p5.js/search?utf8=%E2%9C%93&q=prettier-ignore&type=) using an alternate syntax might make your code easier to understand.
 For these cases, Prettier [offers an escape hatch](https://prettier.io/docs/en/ignore.html), the `// prettier-ignore` comment, which you can use to make granular exceptions.
 Try to avoid using this if you can, because there are good reasons for most of the style preferences enforced by the linting.
-In general, we err on the side of flexibility when it comes to code style, in order to lower the barriers to participation and contribution.

 Here is a quick summary of code style rules.
 Please note that this list may be incomplete, and it's best to refer to the [.prettierrc](https://github.com/processing/p5.js/blob/master/.prettierrc) and [.eslintrc](https://github.com/processing/p5.js/blob/master/.eslintrc) files for the full list.
 * ES6 code syntax is used